-Jenni Middleton is editor of the Nursing Times, the voice of the nursing community, and the UK’s leading source of nursing news and best practice.
+Jenni Middleton is editor of Nursing Times, the voice of the nursing community, and the UK’s leading source of nursing news and best practice.

 Jenni grew up in Cambridgeshire.
 A straight-A student at Hills Road Sixth Form College, she left East Anglia to study English and American Literature at the University of Warwick.
 And after graduating, took up her first journalism role at Geo-Information International.